jupitercow/sewn-in-simple-seo/readme.txt

 == Changelog ==

-*   Initial split off of the SEO plugin.
+= 2.1.3 - 2017-09-02 =

+*   Removed array short syntax, updated meta style.

+= 2.1.2 - 2017-08-30 =

+*   Some cleanup, bug fixes and launch to the repo.

-= 1.0.0 - 2016-01-29 =
+= 2.1.1 - 2017-02-29 =

-*   Updated sewn meta and readme.
+*   Added better social support, added connections to new social optimization plugin.

 = 2.0.8 - 2015-10-15 =

 *   Descriptions are no longer auto created.
 Only crafted descriptions are used.
-Can be turned back on using this filter: 'sewn/seo/default_description'
+Can be turned back on using this filter: 'sewn/seo/default_description'.

 = 2.0.7 - 2015-07-27 =